Baby boomers still get high, but their drug of choice is different.

 Cannabis, the weed that’s still popular with boomers.

-Cannibis, the popular weed of the 60s, remains high on the list of ways to get high, albeit not as popular as prescription drugs.
+Although cannibis, the popular weed of the 60s, is not as popular as prescription drugs, it remains high on the list of ways for boomers to get high.

-According to SAMHSA, Substance Abuse and Mental Health Services Administration, over 3 million adults over 50 have smoked (illicit) pot at some time in the last year.
-(I am still pondering how the study was conducted, as answering in the affirmative could render one in prison.)
+According to SAMHSA, Substance Abuse and Mental Health Services Administration, over 3 million adults over 50 have smoked illegal pot at some time in the last year.
+(How they gather this information is a question I’m still pondering, as answering in the affirmative could render you in prison.)

 The positive side of these statistics is knowing that these pot smokers are fearless and willing to go against the status quo.